lsinxl/lsinxl.github.io/content/daily.md

 trying different algorithms and solutions to find the best way to simulate BTC miners.(and research to see how it really works and how can I similate it in the simplest way.) tomorrow morning it will be presented...
 I'm not there.
 I hope it works :)💙

+## Richard Feynman's Quote
+"Nature permits us to calculate only probabilities.
+Yet science has not collapsed."